 Your first days and weeks in a new job can be tough and sometimes confusing.
 Please know that we want to help make it as smooth as possible.
 Ask questions, keep the lines of communication open.
 We are passionate about you, your development and the impact we know you will make at One Church.
 Here are a few basics to help you get started:

-Our team almost always meets in Building A at 817 North Hamilton Road.
+Our team offices in Building A at 817 North Hamilton Road and at our Northwest Columbus Campus at 1290 Old Henderson Road.

 No one has an office, our space is a "co-working" space with rooms that can be used for individual work, small teams and large teams.